 After being picked up in Reykjavík, you'll travel through lush farmlands where you'll see tall mountains and snowy glaciers in the North and the wild Atlantic Ocean in the South.
 Keep an eye out for farm animals along the way; sheep, cows, and, of course, Icelandic horses.

-Your first stop will be at Seljalandsfoss, a high waterfall that falls in a narrow stream over a 60-metre tall cliff.
+Your first stop will be at Seljalandsfoss, a high waterfall that falls in a narrow stream over a 197 ft (60-meter) tall cliff.
 The cliff is curved back, forming a concave face behind the falling water.
 This unique feature allows visitors to walk behind the curtain of water.
 However, doing so will get you slightly wet, so remember your raincoat!

 Then it is off to visit another cascade, the mighty Skógafoss.
-As the water hits the earth underneath, tiny droplets of water fly into the air and create a constant mist.
+As the water hits the earth underneath, tiny water droplets fly into the air and create a constant mist.
 When the sunlight hits that mist, you can often see a rainbow forming in the drizzle.

 Today you have a wealth of choices to fill up your day.
 You could spend it in the city, perhaps visiting one of Reykjavík's many geothermal pools.
 It is a great activity for the whole family because while the children play on the waterslides, the parents can unwind in the hot tubs.